Ted Bundy: University years

-Entry into murder
+First murders

 There is no consensus as to when or where Bundy began killing women.
 He told different stories to different people and refused to divulge the specifics of his earliest crimes, even as he confessed in graphic detail to dozens of later murders in the days preceding his execution.
-He told Nelson that he attempted his first kidnapping in 1969 in Ocean City, New Jersey, but did not kill anyone until sometime in 1971 in Seattle.
+Bundy told Nelson that he attempted his first kidnapping in Ocean City, New Jersey, in 1969, but did not kill anyone until some time in 1971 in Seattle.
 He told psychologist Art Norman that he killed two women in Atlantic City while visiting family in Philadelphia in 1969.
 Bundy hinted to homicide detective Robert D. Keppel that he committed a murder in Seattle in 1972 and another murder in 1973 that involved a hitchhiker near Tumwater, but he refused to elaborate.
 Rule and Keppel both believed that he might have started killing as a teenager.
-Bundy's earliest documented homicides were committed in 1974, when he was 27-years-old.
-By his own admission, he had by then mastered the necessary skills—in the era before DNA profiling—to leave minimal incriminating forensic evidence at crime scenes.
+Bundy's earliest documented homicides were committed in 1974, when he was 27.
+By his own admission, he had by then mastered the necessary skills – in the era before DNA profiling – to leave minimal incriminating forensic evidence at crime scenes.

-First two series of murders
+Murder spree in the Western states

 Washington, Oregon

-Shortly after midnight on January 4, 1974 (around the time that he terminated his relationship with Edwards), Bundy entered the basement apartment of 18-year-old Karen Sparks (often identified as Joni Lenz, Mary Adams, and Terri Caldwell in Bundy literature), a dancer and student at UW.
-After bludgeoning Sparks with a metal rod from her bed frame, he sexually assaulted her with either the same rod or a metal speculum, causing extensive internal injuries.
-She remained unconscious in the hospital for ten days and although she survived, she was left with physical disabilities.
-In the early morning hours of February 1, Bundy broke into the basement room of Lynda Ann Healy, a UW undergraduate who broadcast morning radio weather reports for skiers.
-He beat her unconscious; dressed her in blue jeans, a white blouse, and boots; and carried her away.
+Shortly after midnight on January 4, 1974, around the time that he terminated his relationship with Edwards, Bundy entered the basement apartment of 18-year-old Karen Sparks (often identified as "Joni Lenz", "Mary Adams" and "Terri Caldwell" in Bundy literature), a dancer and student at UW in Seattle's University District.
+After bludgeoning Sparks with a metal rod from her bed frame, he sexually assaulted her with the same rod causing extensive internal injuries and rupturing her bladder.
+Sparks remained unconscious in the hospital for ten days and although she survived, she was left with permanent brain damage with significant loss to her vision and hearing.
+In the early morning hours of February 1, Bundy broke into the basement room of 21-year-old Lynda Ann Healy, a UW undergraduate who broadcast morning radio weather reports for skiers.
+He beat her unconscious, dressed her in blue jeans, a white blouse and boots, and carried her away.
+He later stated that he drove Healy to a secluded area, where he raped and murdered her before dumping her body.